July 3-18, 2024

 St. George Trek Advisor Application

 Because the Trek is focused on the discernment of vocations of priesthood and religious life, married persons or single men and women not in a seminary or religious order formation program are not generally considered as St. George Trek advisors.
 Priests, religious, seminarians and religious novices are encouraged to apply.

 All advisor applicants must be in good standing with his or her diocese or religious community and must have the approval of his or her superior (bishop, pastor, religious superior, formation supervisor) in order to be considered as St. George Trek advisors.

 If accepted, St. George Trek advisor applicants must be willing to register as adults in a Catholic BSA Troop, Venturing Crew or Sea Scout Ship.

 It is preferred that St. George Trek Advisor applicants are at least 21 years of age.

 St. George Trek advisor applicants must meet physical, mental and emotional requirements.

-Those who meet requirements and are interested in applying to selected as a St. George Trek advisor should apply using this form.
+Those who meet the requirements and are interested in applying to be selected as a St. George Trek advisor should apply using this form.